Sylius/Sylius/UPGRADE-1.13.md

    ```

 ### Miscellaneous

+1. The use of `sylius/calendar` package is deprecated in favor of `symfony/clock` package globally.

 1. Using Guzzle 6 has been deprecated in favor of Symfony HTTP Client.
 If you want to still use Guzzle 6 or Guzzle 7,
    you need to install `composer require php-http/guzzle6-adapter` or `composer require php-http/guzzle7-adapter`